A picture of the space of typical learnable tasks: Abstract

 \section{Abstract}

-We develop a technique to analyze representations learned by deep networks when they are trained on different tasks using supervised, meta- and contrastive learning.
-We develop a technique to visualize such representations using an isometric embedding of the space of probabilistic models into a lower-dimensional space, i.e., one that preserves pairwise distances.
-We discover the following surprising phenomena that shed light upon the structure in the space of learnable tasks: \begin{enumerate*}[(1)] \item the manifold of probabilistic models trained on different tasks using different representation learning methods is effectively low-dimensional; \item supervised learning on one task results in a surprising amount of progress on seemingly dissimilar tasks; progress on other tasks is larger if the training task has diverse classes; \item the structure of the space of tasks indicated by our analysis is consistent with parts of the Wordnet phylogenetic tree; \item fine-tuning a model upon a sub-task does not change the representation much if the model was trained for a large number of epochs; \item episodic meta-learning algorithms fit similar models eventually as that of supervised learning, even if the two traverse different trajectories during training; \item contrastive learning methods trained on different datasets learn similar representations. \end{enumerate*} We use classification tasks constructed from the CIFAR-10 and Imagenet datasets to study these phenomena.
+We develop information geometric techniques to understand the representations learned by deep networks when they are trained on different tasks using supervised, meta-, semi-supervised and contrastive learning.
+We shed light on the following phenomena that relate to the structure of the space of tasks: \begin{enumerate*}[(1)] \item the manifold of probabilistic models trained on different tasks using different representation learning methods is effectively low-dimensional; \item supervised learning on one task results in a surprising amount of progress even on seemingly dissimilar tasks; progress on other tasks is larger if the training task has diverse classes; \item the structure of the space of tasks indicated by our analysis is consistent with parts of the Wordnet phylogenetic tree; \item episodic meta-learning algorithms and supervised learning traverse different trajectories during training but they fit similar models eventually; \item contrastive and semi-supervised learning methods traverse trajectories similar to those of supervised learning. \end{enumerate*} We use classification tasks constructed from the CIFAR-10 and Imagenet datasets to study these phenomena.
+Code is available at \href{https://github.com/grasp-lyrl/picture_of_space_of_tasks}{https://github.com/grasp-lyrl/picture\_of\_space\_of\_tasks}.